 In the modern day, a no ball will be called if a bowler delivers underarm and it doesn’t matter how many times that ball bounces before reaching the batsman.

-No Ball for Failing to Declare a Correct Bowling Action
+No Ball for Failing to Declare a Correct Mode of Delivery

 Before a bowler comes on to start his spell, the umpire will ask him or her for their intended method of delivery.
 He or she will either be left or right handed and they will deliver from Around or Over the wicket.
 Having declared this information, the umpire will then convey it to the batsman.

-If the bowler then delivers in a manner contrary to that which has been declared, the standing umpire must call a no ball.
-The same principle applies if the bowler later changes their method of delivery without first notifying the standing umpire.
+If the bowler then delivers in a manner contrary to that which has been declared, the standing umpire shall call and signal no ball.
+The same principle applies if the bowler later changes their mode of delivery without first notifying the standing umpire.

 No Ball for a Fielder Intercepting a Delivery